gabrielfernando01/scala_and_spark_for_bd/README.md

 ![](https://raw.githubusercontent.com/gabrielfernando01/scala_and_spark_for_bd/main/image/cover.png)

-# Scala 🟥 and Spark ⭐ for BigData.
+# 🚀 Scala and Spark for BigData.

+## 🎓 History and purpose of Scala.

+Scala 🟥 is a general-purpose programming language that comes with support <code>functional programming</code> and strong <code>static type</code> system.
+The source code of Scala 🟥 is intended to be compiled into <code>Java</code> bytecode, so that the resulting executable code can be run on <code>Java virtual machine</code> (JVM).

+Martin Odersky started the design of Scala 🟥 back in 2001 at the **_École Polytechnique Fédérale de Lausanne (EPFL)_**.

+## 🗒️ Platform and editors.

+En mi caso y en este momento uso:

+- 🍥 nvim 11.
+- 🟧 IntelliJ Idea 24.1

-## Installing and setting up Scala 🟥⚙️🪛.
+## 🪛 Installing and setting up Scala.

 Before starting, I share with you that the configuration I am going to use is: